Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 Using postgres credential we make new database with name 'links' and move all the credentials to 'opam' user.

-THE PASSWORD IS HARD CODED IN THE CONTAINER.
+THE PASSWORD IS HARD CODED IN THE Dockerfile.
 IT WILL BE BETTER IF YOU REBUILD THE IMAGE FROM Dockerfile CHANGING TO YOUR PASSWORD IN THE CODE OF Dockerfile (IN 2 PLACES).
 THE PASSWORD IN SAVED IN config FILE IN links_folder.

 The environment is for the learning, not for a production.

 Within container you may do :
 $linx
 to start the interctive environment.
 With
 $linx --config=config
-you may test the database created.
+you may start interactive session within container and test the database created.
 See the session below.

 ```
 opam@4a6f01f282e5:~/opam-repository/links_examples$ linx --config=config